 How To Obtain An Absentee Ballot Application?

 If you cannot get to your poll site on Election Day you may qualify to vote by absentee ballot.
 You can vote by absentee ballot if you are temporarily or permanently ill/disabled, or if you are out of town on Election Day for business, vacation, school or similar circumstances.
 Please be advised that there are separate applications for both the primary and general elections.
-You may download the absentee ballot here, or call the Voter Assistance Unit, NYC Campaign Finance Board at (212) 306-7100 or the Board of Elections at (212) VOTE-NYC for more information.
+You may download the absentee ballot here, or call the Board of Elections at (212) VOTE-NYC for more information.